On possible issues of Backus average: Seismological examples

 Let us consider data from~\citet[Table~1]{Bormann2012}, which lists~84 samples of---among other parameters---$v_{P}$\,, $v_{S}$\,, and $\rho$ as functions of depth ranging from 0 to 6371\,km for an isotropic PREM.
 In view of the relationship between Lam\'e and elasticity parameters, we may compute

 for each of the 84 samples.
-Using expressions~\eqref{eq:c1111c2323}, we plot the values of expression~\eqref{eq:gIso} as a function of depth in Figure~\ref{fig:g}.
+Herein, $c_{1111}$ and $c_{2323}$ are the elasticity parameters scaled by density, $\rho$\,, as opposed to their non-scaled counterparts, $c^{\ast}_{1111}$ and $c^{\ast}_{2323}$\,.
+We use the $P$- and $S$-wave speeds, along with density, to calculate the density-scaled elasticity parameters to plot the values of $g$\,, in expression~\eqref{eq:gIso}, as a function of depth in Figure~\ref{fig:g}.
 Therein, the resultant points of discontinuity arise from the rapid change in speed of $P$ and $S$ waves across the interfaces of the principal regions.

 For samples between 2891\,km and 5150\,km,~$v_{S}=0$\,.
-Recalling that~$S$ waves do not propagate in liquids, as their resistance to change of shape vanishes~\citep[see e.g.][p.~217]{Slawinski2015}, we interpret this range of samples to correspond to the outer core.
-Since the~$S$-wave speed equals zero,~$c_{2323}=0$\,; consequently, expression~(\ref{eq:gIso}) equals 1.
+Since the propagation of~$S$ waves requires a material to have rigidity, and liquids are absent of rigidity, we interpret this range of samples to correspond to the outer core.
+Since the~$S$-wave speed equals zero,~$c_{2323}=0$\,; consequently, $g=1$\,.

 From Figure~\ref{fig:g}, we observe that $g>0$ throughout and, thus, deduce that $\overline{g}$ cannot equal zero.
 Therefore, following the conclusions of Section~\ref{sec:ProdApprox}, our results support that $g>0$ for naturally occurring solids within an isotropic PREM.
 Hence, we may conclude that it is improbable for the relative error of the Backus average approximation to equal 100\% for such a model.
+With that being said, the average Earth model is limited, especially in the upper regions of the Earth. \citet[Section 2]{DziewonskiAnderson1981} indicate the lateral heterogeneity in the first few tens of kilometres is so large that an average model does not reflect the actual Earth structure at any point.
+Thus, to assess the likelihood of encountering $\overline{g} = 0$ in shallow regions of the Earth, i.e., upper oceanic crust, let us turn our attention to the second seismological example.